gustavofsantos/worker-link/README.md

 # Worker Link

-Opionated library to work with threads in Node.js
+Opionated library to work with threads in Node.js.

+### Prologue

+I really like the Elixir way to deal with processes and concurrent communication.
+But I really love Node and all JS community.
+And I love so much types and resilient programming.
+This is the reason to creating this library.

+The `worker-link` library is a set of classes and functions to write JavaScript classes that can run in parallel.
+Yes, parallel.
+This library is built on top of Node.js `worker_threads` module.

 ### Getting Started